Kong/docs.konghq.com/app/contributing/markdown-rules.md

 {% endcapture %}
 {{ the_code | indent }}

 2. Laugh at all of their awesome puns.
-Using puns used to be considered a sign of great intelligence afterall.
+Using puns used to be considered a sign of great intelligence, after all.
 (Without the indent filter)

   {% navtabs codeblock %}
   {% navtab cURL %}